mohanson/pxsol/doc/content/prikey_crypto_ecdsa.md

 # Solana/Private Key, Public Key and Address/A Cryptographic Explanation of Private Key (Part 2)

-It's okay, this chapter isn't a straightforward article.
-I'll be explaining some cryptographic aspects of Solana keys in this chapter, which requires readers to have a basic understanding of mathematics.
-If you feel uncomfortable, you can skip this chapter content without any issues - it won't hinder your progress with the rest of the course.
-As part of my Solana tutorial series, this article has taken me the most time, so if you're determined to read it, I assure you that you'll gain something from it afterwards.

-## Public-Private Key Cryptography: The Foundation of Blockchain Technology

-Before diving into the private key used in Solana, we first need to understand a concept widely applied in modern information security known as "public-private key cryptography."
+Before diving into the private key used in Solana, we first need to understand a concept widely applied in modern information security known as "public-private key cryptography".
 This is not only the cornerstone for Solana's security but also forms the basis of its operations.
 Public-private key cryptography, or asymmetric encryption, is an encryption method based on mathematical algorithms that uses two keys: a public key and a private key.

 **Public Key**